-The interior trunk lid release mechanism provides a means of escape for children and adults in the event they become locked inside the trunk.
-To open the trunk from the inside, rotate the illuminated lever (1) until the lock releases and push up on the trunk lid.
-The release lever is made of a material that glows in the dark after a brief exposure to ambient light.
+To open the trunk from the inside, pull the illuminated release handle until the lock releases and push up on the trunk lid.
+The release handle is made of a material that glows in the dark after a brief exposure to ambient light.

-The handle is located inside the trunk compartment on the trunk lock at the center of the trunk lid.
+The handle is located inside the trunk compartment on the interior of the trunk lid.

-Rear tank opener OPENER OPERATION
+OPENER OPERATION

-The fuel-filler lid release is located below the instrument panel.
-To open the fuel-filler lid, pull the release.
-To lock, close the fuel-filler lid securely.
+The fuel-filler door release is located on the floor to the left of the driver's seat.
+To open the fuelfiller door, push the release.
+To lock, close the fuel-filler door securely.